 How Much Does An Impact Driver Cost?

 An Impact Driver costs significantly more than a Drill Driver with an equivalent specification.
-A lot are sold as bare tools and if you were to add in the cost of a battery even the cheaper alternatives will set you back close to £100.
+A lot are sold as bare tools so be prepared to include the cost of a battery.

 Manufacturers regularly package Impact Drivers in “combo” with Drill Drivers, significantly discounting the price of the 2 individual drills, something to be considered if you need both tools.